-If the concern regards the CEO, the complainant should contact the chair of the board of trustees.
+If the concern regards the CEO, the complainant should contact the chair of the board of directors.

-If the complainant is unsure who to contact, or needs to contact the chair of the board of trustees, they should contact the trust office Elements Diocesan Learning Trust, 16, Lowesmoor Wharf, Lowesmoor, Worcester.
+If the complainant is unsure who to contact, or needs to contact the chair of the board of directors, they should contact the trust office at 16, Lowesmoor Wharf, Lowesmoor, Worcester.
 WR1 2RS